| |

 light

-light in their eyes began 2 fall.
+light in their eyes began to fall.
 They left behind an e-mail

 address & sure enough, I photographed them all."